WebOfTrustInfo/rwot8-barcelona/draft-documents/did-auth-oidc.md

 The presentation of claims is already supported by OpenID Connect spec, and can include any claims pertinent to a use case.

 As specified in OpenID Connect Core, [aggregated and distributed claims](https://openid.net/specs/openid-connect-core-1_0.html#AggregatedDistributedClaims) can be used in responses, including in Self-Issued ID Tokens.
-For instance, National eID claims, such as claims from EIDAS claim providers could be represented in that way.
+For instance, National eID claims, such as claims from EIDAS claim providers, could be represented in that way.

 If relevant to the use case, some claims can use [JWT claim definitions](https://w3c.github.io/vc-data-model/#json-web-token) from W3C Verifiable Credentials spec.
-Note that OpenID Connect does not define validation rules for claims issued by third parties, as they are in general, specific to the use case.
+Note that OpenID Connect does not define validation rules for claims issued by third parties, as they are, in general, specific to the use case.

 #### Signed Request Objects